For a limited time only:

 Buy some wine from this region

-You can buy a selection of Wine from this variety from This Online Wine Merchant
+You can buy a selection of wine from this variety from this wine merchant.
+This Online Wine Merchant

 I no longer keep a list of Australian wineries making Verdelho wines.
 There were over 400 when I last counted.
 It grows well in warmer areas, and is tolerant of humid conditions such as in the Hunter Valley and coastal regions of NSW.